PynPoint/PynPoint/docs/near.rst

    pipeline.add_module(module)

-   # Datasets can be exported to FITS files by their tag name in the database.
+   # Datasets can be exported to FITS files by their tag name in the database
-   # Here we will export the median-combined residuals of the PSF subtraction.
+   # Here we will export the median-combined residuals of the PSF subtraction

-   module = FitsWritingModule(name_in='write1',
+   module = FitsWritingModule(name_in='write',
                               file_name='chopa_pca.fits',
                               output_dir=None,
                               data_tag='chopa_pca',